ubcecon/ECON526_2023/final_project.md

 3. Collect data: Students should collect data on the policy and outcome of interest.
 This may involve gathering data from existing sources or conducting original research.

-4. Draw a DAG and use it to explain your identification strategy.
+4. Explain your identification strategy.

 5. Estimate the causal effect of the policy on the outcome: Students should use the data to estimate the causal effect of the policy on the outcome of interest.
-This may involve using a regression model, matching, difference-in-differences, or a nonlinear or structural model.
+This may involve using a regression model, matching, difference-in-differences, instrumental variables, or some other model.

 **Guidelines:**